 Welcome to the funeral

 We arrived with our guide.
-The funeral took place on an open field, now surrounded by on three sides by the raised platforms housing guests.
-Most of the platforms already held guests.
-One housed all the seated foreigners, all eager beavers with cameras at the ready.
-I was ushered on one of the platforms to sit with some of the family members of the deceased.
+The funeral was already taking place on an open field, surrounded on three sides by roofed platforms housing guests.
+Most of the platforms were occupied by local relatives and friends.
+One housed all the foreigners, eager beavers with cameras at the ready.
+I was ushered onto one of the other platforms, thanks to our driver Pak Lusin, to sit with some of the family members of the deceased.
 Taking out the ten cigarette pack I had brought along as a gift, I handed it over to the most senior looking relative.
-We were served tea and what seemed to be some sort of sweet fried flour fritters.
+We were served tea and what seemed to be some sort of sweet, fried flour fritters.
 I looked around.

-Floral wreathes hanging on large colourful cardboard signs indicated that there were in fact two deceased.
-Apparently, the wife had died one year earlier, and while making preparations for the funeral, the husband had also died some three weeks back.
-Therefore, it made sense to do the double funeral.
+Floral wreaths hanging on large colourful cardboard signs indicated that there were in fact two deceased.
+Apparently, the wife had died a year earlier, and while making preparations for the funeral, the husband also died some three weeks back.
+It therefore made sense to do the double funeral.
 The family had some well-to-do children who bore the cost of the funeral.
-It must be expensive to upkeep all the guests for the duration of the funeral.
-And since guests were not required to contribute any money for the funeral (I did not need to pay anything to attend, rather they were honoured to have guests who had travelled from so far away), all the costs were borned by the deceased’s family.
+Imagine the cost to upkeep all the guests for the duration of the funeral.
+Since they were not obliged to contribute any money for the funeral (I did not need to pay anything to attend, rather they were honoured to have visitors who had travelled there from so far away), all the costs were borne by the deceased’s family.

-The atmospheere resembled more like a busy marketplace than a sombre funeral.
-There was an emcee who was directing the proceedings.
-Standing prominently in the centre of the field, tethered to a tree, was a distressed looking buffalo who must have suspected that his days are over.
-More interestingly, a group of similarly dressed people, all wearing blue t-shirts, were standing shoulder to shoulder and holding hands in a tight circle.
-Their blue shirts were probably sponsored – more costs incurred!
-These Blue Shirts were chanting and moving in unision, almost hypnoti.
-They would take turns, one by one, to extol the deeds of the deceased.
-After one had finished, the whole group would chorus chant, before the next person continued his solo.
+The atmosphere resembled more like a busy marketplace than a sombre funeral.
+There was an emcee who was directing the proceedings with a loudhailer.
+Standing prominently in the centre of the field, tethered to a tree, was a distressed looking buffalo awaiting its last moments.
+More interestingly, a group of similarly dressed locals, all wearing blue t-shirts, were standing shoulder to shoulder and holding hands in a tight circle.
+Their attire was probably sponsored – more costs incurred!
+The Blueshirts were chanting and moving in unison, almost hypnotic.
+They would take turns, one by one, to chant a little something about the deceased à After one had finished, the whole group would chant the chorus, before the next person beside him took over.